AhmedGrati/software-testing-labs/unit&int-tests/sahti-backend/README.md

 **Note that you should have ports 5431 and 6379 available for databases on your host machine.**
 ### 2- Running Tests

+Before running the integration tests, I will run 2 docker container without any volumes attached, so that data would not persisted between tests and for every new running tests it will have a new clean database.
+After running the integration tests, The docker containers will be removed.

+Form more details, You could check the `pretest:e2e` and `posttest:e2e` in the `package.json` file.

 For the moment, integration tests are made only for `chronic-disease` module, and they are located in the file `test/chronic-disease.e2e-spec.ts`.

-Before running the integration tests, I will run 2 docker container without any volumes attached, so that data would not persisted between tests and for every new running tests it will have a new clean database.

 To run integration tests, run the following command:

 ```bash